 4. Berlin: Schöneberg

 Berlin has a long tradition of openness and tolerance.
-While the districts of Kreuzberg, Mitte and Neukölln have a strong gay presence, Schöneberg, in the city’s former Western area, retains the crown for the gayest area in the city.
+While the districts of Kreuzberg, Mitte, and Neukölln have a strong gay presence, Schöneberg, in the city’s former Western area, retains the crown for the gayest area in the city.
 This really is Berlin's original gayborhood; full of LGBT bars, restaurants and clubs (it's also ideal for leather and fetish shopping).
 Schöneberg is also home to large outdoor LGBT events such as CSD and Folsom Europe.
-Find a place in Berlin.
+Find a gay place to stay in Berlin.

 Leather guys at Folsom Berlin © Flickr/Rik Mayda